PingrisAlexis/OhMyFood/README.md

 - No framework should be used, however the use of SASS would be a more.

+- The effects that can be accessed by clicking or hovering are visible on the model.
+They must use CSS animations or transitions, no JavaScript or libraries.

 - Even if no mock-ups for the tablet resolution and the desktop resolution are provided, the integration must support it.